cst8117/testimonials/README.md

-# testimonials
+# Testimonials

-This repository contains the starter file for the Testimonials assignment.
+## Objective
+Practice using flexbox to create a responsive layout.